NikolaosSamperis/PlaqueMS_project/README.md

    NEO4J_DATABASE=plaquems
    ```

-### 8. Create a Superuser (Admin)
+### 8. 👤 Create a Superuser (Admin)
 ```bash
 python manage.py createsuperuser
 ```

-### 9. Run the Development Server locally
+### 9. 🖥️ Run the Development Server
 ```bash
 python manage.py runserver
 ```

-## Troubleshooting
+## 💡 Troubleshooting
 - **MySQL errors:** Check your `.env` and MySQL server status.

 - **Neo4j errors:** Ensure Neo4j is running and credentials are correct.

 - **Cytoscape Desktop requirements:** Ensure that Cytoscape Desktop is running in the background with the `clusterMaker2` plugin installed.
-Additionally, in Cytoscape, go to `Apps → clusterMaker Cluster Network → MCL Cluster` and enable the `Create new clustered network` option.
+In Cytoscape, go to `Apps → clusterMaker Cluster Network → MCL Cluster` and enable the `Create new clustered network` option.
 This is required to view Markov clustering results in the "Protein Networks" module.

 - **Windows file path issues:** On Windows 10 or later, enable long path support to prevent file paths from becoming inaccessible, even if they are correctly stored in the MySQL database.
 Run the following command in PowerShell as Administrator:
 ```powershell
 New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force